MrGallo/Python-Exercise-Management/exercises/codingbat/list-2/lucky-13.md

-Given an list of ints, return true if the list contains no 1's and no 3's.
+Given a list of ints, return true if the list contains no 1's and no 3's.

 ```
 lucky_13([0, 2, 4]) -> true